Björn Andersson (footballer, born 1951)

-Björn Andersson (born 20 July 1951) is a Swedish former professional footballer who played as a defender.
+Björn Olaf Bertil Andersson (born 20 July 1951) is a Swedish former professional footballer who played as a defender.
 He is best remembered for representing Bayern Munich and was part of their European Cup victory in 1975.
-A full international between 1972 and 1977, he won 28 caps and scored one goal for the Sweden men's national football team and represented his country in the 1974 FIFA World Cup.
+A full international between 1972 and 1977, he won 28 caps and scored one goal for the Sweden men's national football team and represented his country at the 1974 FIFA World Cup.

 He is currently a youth coordinator at IS Halmia.